Fundamental Research Exclusion

 • Research when there is no intention to publish the results

-In addition, the exclusion may not apply to information relating to export-controlled equipment used in research projects and classes.
-Universities have assumed that they could share such information with foreign nationals without a license, since the information is being used while conducting fundamental research.
-However, recent interpretations by the federal government suggest that an export control license may be required in a fundamental research project before information about the use of controlled technology can be shared with foreign nationals working on the project.
-As this is a currently developing issue, we will update these materials as the issue evolves.
+In addition, the 'fundamental research' exception may not apply to information relating to export-controlled technology or materials used in research projects.
+Universities have assumed that they could share such information with foreign nationals without a license, since the information is being used while conducting 'fundamental research'.
+However, recent changes by the federal government suggest that additional controls may be required in a 'fundamental research' project before information can be shared with foreign nationals working on the project.

-“Side deals” between an OSU Investigator and a sponsor destroy the Fundamental Research Exclusion and may violate University policies on “Openness in Research.”
-A “side deal” may occur where any Investigator has a private agreement with a sponsor whereby they will conduct their research project in a manner that will permit the sponsor the right to approve a publication and/or to restrict foreign nationals on a research project to comply with the sponsor’s requirements.
-Such actions can destroy the Fundamental Research Exclusion and can expose both the individual Investigator on the project and OSU to penalties.
+A “side deal” may occur where an OSU Investigator has a private agreement with a sponsor whereby they will conduct their research project in a manner that will permit the sponsor the right to approve a publication and/or to restrict foreign nationals on a research project to comply with the sponsor’s requirements.
+Such actions can disqualify OSU Investigators from utilizing the 'fundamental research' exception and can potentially expose both the individual Investigator on the project and OSU to penalties.

 Information that is published and generally available to the public, as well as publicly available technology and software is outside the scope of the export control regulations.
-This exclusion does not apply to encrypted software, to information if there is reason to believe it may be used for weapons of mass destruction, or where the U.S. government has imposed access or dissemination controls as a condition of funding.
+This does not apply to encrypted software, to information if there is reason to believe it may be used for weapons of mass destruction, or where the U.S. government has imposed access or dissemination controls as a condition of funding.
+(15 CFR 734.3 (b) and .7)